http://www.saltworkstechnologies.com

 membranes.
 One problem with ED is that it consumes more energy

-than RO for desalination of seawater, and that the source of such
+than RO for desalination of seawater, and that the source of

-externally applied electric potential, voltage gradients cause
+the externally applied electric potential, voltage gradients

-efficiency of ED.
+and reduces the efficiency of ED.

 [0010] Consequently, there is a need for a method and apparatus